-Only ‘large platforms’ need Centre’s permission to deploy certain AI products, says IT minister
+Only ‘large platforms’ need Centre’s permission to deploy certain AI products, clarifies IT minister

-The Centre has asked social media intermediaries to seek the its permission before using AI models that are being tested.
+The Centre has asked social media intermediaries to seek its permission before using AI models that are being tested.

-The Centre’s advisory requiring technology and social media companies to seek its permission before deploying Artificial Intelligence, or AI, products in India that are still being tested (or are unreliable in any form) is applicable to “large platforms” and not for start-ups, Union Minister of State for Electronics and Technology Rajeev Chandrasekhar said on Monday.
+The Centre’s advisory requiring technology and social media companies to seek its permission before deploying Artificial Intelligence, or AI, products in India that are still being tested or are unreliable in any form is applicable to “large platforms” and not for start-ups, Union Minister of State for Electronics and Technology Rajeev Chandrasekhar said on Monday.

-“[The] advisory is aimed at untested AI platforms from deploying on Indian internet,” the Bharatiya Janata Party minister said in a post on social media platform X. “Process of seeking permission, labelling and consent based disclosure to user about untested platforms is insurance policy to platforms who can otherwise be sued by consumers.”
+The “advisory is aimed at untested AI platforms from deploying on Indian internet”, the Bharatiya Janata Party leader said in a post on social media platform X. “Process of seeking permission, labelling and consent based disclosure to user about untested platforms is insurance policy to platforms who can otherwise be sued by consumers.”

-The advisory had asked all platforms to ensure that “their computer resources do not permit any bias or discrimination or threaten the integrity of the electoral process” through the use of Artificial Intelligence products, generative AI, large-language models or any such other algorithm, reported The Economic Times.
+The advisory issued on March 1 had asked all platforms to ensure that “their computer resources do not permit any bias or discrimination or threaten the integrity of the electoral process” through the use of Artificial Intelligence products, generative AI, large-language models or any such other algorithm, reported The Economic Times.

 The advisory came out a week after Chandrasekhar had said that a response generated by Google’s Artificial Intelligence chatbot Gemini about Prime Minister Narendra Modi’s political ideology was in direct violation of the Information Technology Act.